junkurihara/junkurihara.github.io/README.md

 ## Who am I?

-I am currently a Principal Researcher (Software Engineer) at [Zettant Inc.](https://www.zettant.com/), Japan since Jan.
-2018.
+I am a software engineer in networking, computing architecture, and security & privacy in networking.
+Currently I am working for [Zettant Inc.](https://www.zettant.com/), Japan since Jan.
+2018 as a Principal Researcher.
 I am also an Associate Professor at [Graduate School of Information Science, University of Hyogo](https://www.u-hyogo.ac.jp/gsis/index_en.html), Japan since Jan.
 2020, and a Visiting Scholar at [ATR Inc.](https://www.atr.jp/), Japan since May.
 2020.
 I have been working for KDDI Corp. and KDDI R&D Labs., Inc. (Now KDDI Research, Inc.), Japan from Apr.
 2006 to Dec.
 2017 as a strategic planner and a researcher for security, applied mathematics and networking architecture.
-I had been with Palo Alto Research Center (PARC), CA, USA from 2013-2014, and with CyLab, Carnegie Mellon University, PA, USA in 2022 as a visiting researcher.
+I had been with Palo Alto Research Center (PARC), CA, USA from 2013 to 2014, and with CyLab, Carnegie Mellon University, PA, USA in 2022 as a visiting researcher.
 I received BE, ME, and PhD in Engineering all from Tokyo Institute of Technology in 2004, 2006 and 2012, respectively.

 My detailed CV is given [here (pdf)](./cv/cv-en.pdf).